 Although getting a Christmas tree delivered can be convenient, the cost of delivery and quality of trees varies, so it’s worth doing some research about the various options.

 For many, a yearly trip to the Christmas tree farm is a family tradition, something less about the purchase and more about the experience.
 But plenty of people don’t have the time, transportation, or manpower to lug a tree from its natural habitat to its new home in the living room—and that’s where these Christmas tree delivery services come in.

-To make this list, we focused primarily on outlets that ship nationally, from big-box retailers like Amazon and Lowe’s to family farms like Christmas Trees Now, ChristmasFarms.com, and A Tree to Your Door.
-But we also included two outlets—Tree Elves and Walddie—that do regional deliveries really well, whether they’re offering hassle-free scheduling, lending extra holiday cheer, or extending free tree removal to customers at the end of the season.
+To make this list, we focused primarily on outlets that ship nationally, from big-box retailers like Amazon and Lowe’s to family farms like Christmas Trees Now and A Tree to Your Door.
+But we also included an outlet—Walddie—that does regional deliveries really well, whether they’re offering hassle-free scheduling, lending extra holiday cheer, or extending free tree removal to customers at the end of the season.

 Along the way, we checked reviews and testimonials, and we also perused the websites checking for price transparency and ease of use.
 To narrow the list further, we made particular note of quality guarantees and specific criteria that customers could count on, from the standards the companies hold for each tree to their practices for packing and shipping.